McLarenCollege/foundations_public/deep-copy.md

 }
 ```
 1. Create a deep copy of the nums object and name it copyNums
-2. Add 8 to the even array in the nums object.
+2. Add 8 to the even array in the copyNums object.
-3. Add 11 to the prime array in the nums object.
+3. Add 11 to the prime array in the copyNums object.
-4. Print the two objects nums and nums2.
-The changes made in the nums object must not be reflected in the nums2 object.
+4. Print the two objects nums and copyNums.
+The changes made in the copyNums object must not be reflected in the nums object.